I’m a huge fan of fasting and intermittent fasting.

 Just be on the lookout for hidden calories in pre-workouts!
 Most of them are around 0-5 calories per serving, which should be fine.
 But you should be aware that techically a 5 calorie pre-workout may break your fast, depending on how you keep track.

-My favorite pre-workout is, hands-down, Kino Octane by Kinobody (get it on Amazon through the link).
+My favorite pre-workout that won’t break a fast is, hands-down, Kino Octane by Kinobody (get it on Amazon through the link).

 In addition to just being a great pre-workout, it’s specifically designed for people who are using intermittent fasting and is loaded with extra electrolytes to keep you hydrated and energized throughout the day.